itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 initial strategy and end up with the following distribution: \\([12, 6, 7, 11]\\) (or \\([11, 6, 7, 12]\\)).
 Using some other strategy we can get a
 different outcome, for example, \\(c = [12, 6, 6, 12]\\).
 How do we know which
-one is closer to the uniformal distribution.
+one is closer to the uniform distribution?

-The word "closer" impliest that we need to have a certain measure that allows us to measure homogenization of the distribution.
+The word "closer" implies that we need to have a certain measure that allows us to measure homogenization of the distribution.
 In order to get the solution we need to better define our objective.